 Virginia Western is committed to the overall excellence of its AAS Nursing program through the follow end-of-program outcomes:

 - Virginia Western Community College Associate of Applied Science program will attain a National Council Licensure Examination-Registered Nurse (NCLEX-RN) pass rate of 80% on the first attempt.

-- Virginia Western Community College Associate of Applied Science program will demonstrate a program completion rate of at least 65% within three years of each student’s admission date.
+- Virginia Western Community College Associate of Applied Science program will demonstrate a program completion rate of at least 65% within one and one-half times of program length following nursing program matriculation.

-- Virginia Western Community College Associate of Applied Science program anticipates that 90% of graduates seeking employment will acquire nursing jobs within six months of application submissions.
+- Virginia Western Community College Associate of Applied Science program anticipates that 90% of graduates seeking employment will acquire nursing jobs within six months of graduation.

 5-Year NCLEX-RN Pass Rates: